 This is where automobiles’ axles enter the scene.

 An axle is a central shaft for a rotating wheel or gear.
 In simple words, the axle is a rod that goes through the vehicle’s wheels, thus letting the latter turn.
 Axles, needless to say, are a critical component of most wheeled vehicles.
 They not only transmit driving torque to wheels and maintain the wheels’ position with respect to each other and the vehicle body, but also bear the weight of the vehicle and any cargo.

 Axles come in different systems; in some wheeled vehicles, they may rotate with the wheels fixed to them (or the vehicle).
-These axles are designed in such a way that when the car makes a turn, they help the outer wheel go a little more than the inner wheel, which facilitates a stable, ‘grounded’ drive.
+These axles have a part – a differential – which enables the outer wheel to go a little more than the inner wheel, which facilitates a stable, ‘grounded’ drive.